plainDE/plainDE.github.io/gallery/index.md

 layout: default
 ---

-On this page, you can see various user screenshots of plainDE (like on r/unixporn).
+On this page you can see various user screenshots of plainDE (like on r/unixporn).

 To submit your own screenshots, make a pull request with addition to main table with screenshots and instructions to reconstruct your setup.
 Look at existing screenshots, for example.